VaggNikolo/Systems_Security_ECDH_RSA/README.md

 # Systems_Security_ECDH_RSA
 Implementations of the Elliptic Curve Diffie-Hellman key exchange and the RSA cryptography methods.

-RSA Encryption and Decryption Tool in C
+# RSA Encryption and Decryption Tool in C

 This repository contains a command-line tool rsa_assign_1 implemented in C, which performs RSA key generation, encryption, decryption, and performance analysis using the GMP (GNU Multiple Precision Arithmetic Library).

-Features
+# Features

 Key Generation: Generate RSA public and private key pairs of specified lengths (1024, 2048, or 4096 bits).
 Encryption: Encrypt plaintext files using RSA public keys.
 Decryption: Decrypt ciphertext files using RSA private keys.
 Performance Analysis: Compare the performance of RSA encryption and decryption with different key lengths in terms of computational time and memory usage.

-Requirements
+# Requirements

 GMP Library: The tool uses the GMP library for handling large integers required in RSA cryptography.
-        Ubuntu/Debian: sudo apt-get install libgmp-dev
-        Fedora: sudo dnf install gmp-devel
-        MacOS with Homebrew: brew install gmp

 C Compiler: GCC or any C compiler that supports linking with the GMP library.

-Compilation
+# Compilation

 Compile the program using the following command: